The Theory Behind Overfitting, Cross Validation, Regularization, Bagging, and Boosting: Tutorial: Mean Squared Error of the Estimation of Observations

 where $(a)$ is because $(y_0 - f_0) \indep (\widehat{f}_0 - f_0)$ and $(b)$ is because:

 where $(c)$ is because of Eq. (\ref{equation_expectationOf_model}) and:

 Therefore, in this case, the last term in Eq. (\ref{equation_MSE_y0}) is zero.
 Thus:

 Suppose the number of instances which are not in the training set is $m$.
-We can sum the MSE over all the $m$ instances:
+By Monte Carlo approximation of the expectation terms \cite{ghojogh2020sampling}, we have:

-The first term, $\sum_{i=1}^m (\widehat{f}_i - y_i)^2$, is the error for the training data.
-This error is referred to as \textit{empirical error} or \textit{training error} and is denoted by \textbf{err}.
-The second term, $\sum_{i=1}^m (\widehat{f}_0 - f_0)^2$, is the error for the testing (or validation) data.
-This error is referred to as \textit{true error}, \textit{test error}, or \textit{generalization error} and is denoted by \textbf{Err}.
+The term $\sum_{i=1}^m (\widehat{f}_i - y_i)^2$ is the error between the predicted output and the label in the dataset.
+So, it is the \textit{empirical error}, denoted by \textbf{err}.
+The term $\sum_{i=1}^m (\widehat{f}_i - f_i)^2$ is the error between the predicted output and true unknown label.
+This error is referred to as \textit{true error}, denoted by \textbf{Err}.
 Therefore:

+The term $m\, \sigma^2$ is a constant and can be ignored.
 Hence, in this case, the empirical error is a good estimation of the true error.
 Thus, we can minimize the empirical error in order to properly minimize the true error.